Wondering how to plan a trip to Africa? Feeling a bit overwhelmed? Well you’ve come to the right place!

 If you don’t have your own car, tours will allow you to go to some places that might otherwise be difficult to travel in by public transport.
 And if they include safari, you’re able to share the costs that might have been super expensive on your own.

-This is why I created my Helen in Wonderlust Tours, to take people to some of the places that a lot of tours don’t go to.
+This is why I created my Rock My Adventure, tours that take people to some of the places that a lot of tours don’t go to.
 My tours are carefully designed to be cultural and immersive experiences that are just like a regular independent backpacking trip, apart from the fact that I take away all the hard work and stress out of it and provide you with a group of friends to travel with.
 Most of the activities are included too, so you don’t have to spend much extra!
 Sounds good, right?

 Then there are overland tours, where you are driven around in a huge truck, usually in a big group of between 12 and 30 people.
 Overlands can be an economical way of seeing a lot of the continent and I did a 2.5 month overland trip with Absolute Africa and I loved it.